 The Board may provide coverage to eligible employees under fully insured group health plans.

-The Board acknowledges that these group health plans are required to comply with the HIPAA Privacy Rule.
+The Board acknowledges that these group health plans are required to comply with the HIPAA Privacy Rule as amended by Title I of the Genetic Information Nondiscrimination Act (GINA).
 Fully insured group health plans generally are exempt from many of the requirements imposed upon self-funded group health plans.

 The fully insured group health plans established by the Board shall: